Softorage/HugoTheme-VibrantShadows/exampleSite/content/post/Configuration.md

     ```yaml
     privacy:
       disqus:
-        disable: "false"
+        disable: "false" # | default: false
       googleAnalytics:
-        anonymizeIP: "false" # 'true' makes it so the users' IP addresses are anonymized within Google Analytics
+        anonymizeIP: "true" # 'true' makes it so the users' IP addresses are anonymized within Google Analytics | default: false
-        disable: "false"
+        disable: "false" # | default: false
-        respectDoNotTrack: "false" # 'true' makes the GA templates respect the “Do Not Track” HTTP header
+        respectDoNotTrack: "false" # 'true' makes the GA templates respect the “Do Not Track” HTTP header | default: false
-        useSessionStorage: "false" # 'true' disables the use of Cookies and use Session Storage to Store the GA Client ID
+        useSessionStorage: "false" # 'true' disables the use of Cookies and use Session Storage to Store the GA Client ID | default: false
     ```

 ### Vibrant Shadow's custom parameters